Subprime mortgage crisis solutions debate: Arguments for nationalization or recapitalization

 Permanent nationalization of certain financial functions may be an effective way to maintain financial system stability and prevent future crisis.
-There is strong evidence that within the U.S., competition between mortgage securitizers contributed to declining underwriting standards and increased risk that led to the late 2000s financial crisis.
+There is strong evidence that within the U.S., competition between mortgage securitizers contributed to declining underwriting standards and increased risk that led to the 2008 financial crisis.
 The largest, most powerful entities – with the strongest ties to the government and the heaviest regulatory burdens – generally originated the safest, best performing mortgages.
 Furthermore, the period of greatest competition coincided with the period during which the worst loans were originated.
 In addition, countries with less competitive financial sectors and greater government involvement in finance proved to be far more stable and resilient than the United States in the late 2000s (decade).

 Another advantage of nationalization is that it eliminates the moral hazard inherent in private ownership of systemically important financial institutions.
 Systemically important financial institutions are likely to receive government bailouts in the event of failure.
 Unless these bailouts are structured as a government takeover, and losses are imposed on bondholders and shareholders, investors have incentives to take extreme risks, to capture the upside during boom times, and to impose losses on taxpayers in times of crisis.
 Permanent nationalization eliminates this dynamic by concentrating the full upside and downside with taxpayers.
 Permanent nationalization therefore may lead to lower and more rational risk levels in the financial system.

 Permanent nationalization also provides the government with profits, a source of income – other than taxes – which can be used to recoup losses from past bailouts or to build a reserve for future bailouts.
 The political power of the owners and top executives and board members of private, systemically important financial institutions may insulate them from taxes, insurance charges, and regulations aimed at curbing risk.
 Nationalization could be an effective way to curb this political power and open the door to reform.

 Another advantage of nationalization is that it gives the government greater knowledge, understanding, and capabilities within the financial markets, and may enhance the government's ability to act effectively during times of crisis.

 Economist Paul Krugman has argued for bank nationalization: "A better approach would be to do what the government did with zombie savings and loans at the end of the 1980s: it seized the defunct banks, cleaning out the shareholders.
 Then it transferred their bad assets to a special institution, the Resolution Trust Corporation; paid off enough of the banks’ debts to make them solvent; and sold the fixed-up banks to new owners."
 He advocates an "explicit, though temporary government takeover" of insolvent banks.

 Economist Nouriel Roubini said: "I'm worried that many banks [are] zombies, they should be shut down, the sooner the better ... otherwise they will take deposits and make other risky loans."
 He also wrote: "Nationalization is the only option that would permit us to solve the problem of toxic assets in an orderly fashion and finally allow lending to resume."
 He recommended four steps: